Scarabaeus1031/NEXAH/EXPERIMENTAL/BUILDER_LAB/EXPLORATION/symbolic_layer/janus_rope_operator/foundation_rope_operator.md

 * $begin:math:text$ P $end:math:text$ is the prime number.
 * $begin:math:text$ n $end:math:text$ is the wave number, which controls the modulated frequency.

-This causes the phase offsets and frequencies of the waves to vary based on the prime ratio, leading to phase misalignment and non-repeating rhythms.
+This causes the **phase offsets** and **frequencies** of the waves to vary based on the prime ratio, leading to **phase misalignment** and **non-repeating rhythms**.

 ⸻

-### Prime-Offset Drift:
+### **Prime-Offset Drift**:

 To understand the synchronization and the crossover points, we compare the waveforms of two functions modulated by prime ratios.
-For example, two waves with prime ratios of 3:5 and 3:1 can be analyzed using the Cross-Correlation Operator, which shows how well two functions synchronize over a given time window.
+For example, two waves with prime ratios of 3:5 and 3:1 can be analyzed using the **Cross-Correlation Operator**, which shows how well two functions synchronize over a given time window.

 The Cross-Correlation function is given by: